Can a non-U.S. citizen buy a house in America?

 >> Related: What credit score do you need for a mortgage?

 The vast majority of U.S. citizens and residents build up credit histories without even realizing they’re doing so.
 Every time you borrow money from a mainstream lender, your application and subsequent payments end up on your credit report automatically.

-That’s because they can’t prove that they have a record of borrowing responsibly.
+Home buyers with no credit history have a hard time proving that they’re responsible borrowers.
 In the finance industry, this is called having a “thin file” — because the borrower’s report contains so little information.

 Building U.S. credit as a foreign national

-So, with luck, you might find a store card issuer that will give you an account.
+With luck, you might find a store card issuer that will give you an account.
 Or maybe a specialist “bad-credit” auto lender that will approve your application.
 Or you could get a secured credit card or a credit builder loan — products that don’t extend actual credit but exist to help you add positive data to your credit file.

 Your monthly payments will help build a positive credit history.
 And, provided you pay on time every time, you should build a reasonable credit score over the course of a year or so.
 Then you can gradually increase your borrowing from other lenders and, eventually, build a strong credit score that will help you buy a home more easily.

 >> Related: Guide to improving your credit score